Artist

 4-How many copies have been pressed and sold of your LP?

 I have no idea of how many copies were pressed in 1972, there were at least 1000.
-I remember that the record was easy to find in many italian stores because Messaggerie Musicali had a good distribution network.
+I remember that the record was easy to find in many Italian stores because Messaggerie Musicali had a good distribution network.
 There’s no unsold copies of the LP.
 A reissue was not possible because Produzioni Ventotto went bankrupt and we had bad relations with the boss (Antonio Cagnola) and with Aldo Pagani for the above mentioned reasons.

 The single was probably issued in a high number of copies because it was easy to find it in every jukebox in Italy.